 Mission of Yahweh

-Mission of Yahweh provides shelter to women and children in crisis.
+The Mission of Yahweh is a homeless shelter in Houston that provides shelter to women and children in crisis.

 Below are a few of the services offered to clients at the shelter:

-Children’s Programs include academic tutorials, ArtBridge to inspire creativity and a summer Bible School Program.
-Vist the Mission of Yahweh website for more information.
+- Children’s Programs include academic tutorials, ArtBridge to inspire creativity, and a summer Bible School Program.
+Visit the Mission of Yahweh website for more information.

 Santa Maria Hostel

-Santa Maria Hostel is a Houston homeless shelter that offers a safe place to stay for women and children.
+Santa Maria Hostel is a womens shelter in Houston that offers a safe place to stay for women and children.

 Women with children, who are pregnant, have a mental illness, substance abuse, or physical health problems are welcome at Santa Maria Hostel.